 Only one course unit taken as part of the student's major may also be counted toward the student's minor.

 Engineering Science

-Engineering science is an interdisciplinary program leading to a Bachelor of Science in Engineering Science with specializations in biomedical engineering and engineering management.
+Engineering science is an interdisciplinary program leading to a Bachelor of Science in Engineering Science with a specialization in engineering management.
 The Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of ABET.